dotnet/docs-maui/docs/platform-integration/invoke-platform-code.md

 ## Partial classes and methods

-The project for a .NET MAUI app contains a _Platforms_ folder, with each child folder representing a platform that .NET MAUI can target:
+A .NET MAUI app project contains a _Platforms_ folder, with each child folder representing a platform that .NET MAUI can target:

 :::image type="content" source="media/invoke-platform-code/platform-folders.png" alt-text="Platform folders screenshot.":::